sonic-net/DASH/documentation/dataplane/design/dash-routing-guidelines.md

 ```

 > [!NOTE] In the past Microsoft only allowed private links to be added to the
 > routing table.
-But this was not scalable because of the amount of the private
+But this was not scalable because of the big amount of private
 > links.
-So the ability was given to use mappings for the routing of the private
+So, the ability was added to use mappings for the routing of the private
 > links.